Elfie Donnelly: Works

 At age 26, Donnelly published her first book: Servus Opa, sagte ich leise, a story of a small boy telling about the death of his grandfather.
 The book won the German youth literature prize and the Hans-im-Glück prize in 1978.
 The book about the accompanying TV series won the Adolf Grimme prize in 1979.

 Two of her most famous series are Benjamin Blümchen (literally “Benjamin Small Flower”, later localised into English as “Benjamin the Elephant”), which deal with the adventures of the talking elephant Benjamin and his little friend, the boy Otto, and Bibi Blocksberg, a series about the adventures of a young cheeky witch.
 Since 1977, Donnelly has written 65 episodes of Benjamin Blümchen and 40 episodes of Bibi Blocksberg.
-After seven years, she sold the rights to the works and moved to Majorca.
+After seven years, she sold the rights to the works and moved to Mallorca.
 The Benjamin Blümchen audio cassettes have sold over 54 million copies.
 Summer 2007 marked the 30th anniversary of the series.

 Donnelly has also written the new Hörspiel and book series Elea Eluanda, a story about a disabled girl, who hasn't let her fate put her down, and is accompanied by her Indian friend Ravi and her "consoling owl" Ezechiel.
 Keeping in with Donnelly's style, all episodes of the series have easily recognisable signature sounds or phrases: Ezechiel's Aramba cholé is as ubiquitous in the respective series as Bibi Blocksberg's Hex-hex or Benjamin Blümchen's Töröö.